cmake-basis/BASIS/doc/quickstart.rst

     basis_set_target_properties(helloc++ PROPERTIES OUTPUT_NAME "hellobasis")

-.. note:: If you used another source file, you need to replace helloc++ by its name (excl. the extension).
+If you used another source file, you need to replace "helloc++" by its name (excl. the extension).

 Test the Executable
 ~~~~~~~~~~~~~~~~~~~

-Now build the executable and test it:
+Now build the executable from the previously added source code.
+As the build system
+has been configured before using CMake, only GNU ``make`` has to be invoked.
+It will recognize the change of the ``CMakeLists.txt`` file and therefore reconfigure
+the build system before re-building the software.

 .. code-block:: bash